Look - Keyboard-First Launcher#

 • Rust Engine: Fast search and indexing, shared across all platforms

-• SQLite Storage: Local database for candidates and usage data
+• SQLite Storage: Local database for candidates, usage data, and todo tasks

 Core Components#